Smit1594/WebFinalProject/README.md

 - `product_id`: ObjectId
 - `quantity`: Number

+### Project Setup

+**Project Initialization:** : Clone Project From Github then open the project.
+**Frontend Setup:** : Go to react-frontend-app and Install node module by passing `npm install` command, after that run the project using `npm run command`
+**Frontend Setup:** : Go to react-frontend-app and Install node module by passing `npm install` command, after that start server using `node app.js`

 ### Notes

 - The project is set up using Git and GitHub for version control.